OnikuSpedu/APCSFinalProject/README.md

     Fixed bugs within Shadman's code which were based on the fact that images in Processing are x by y while 2D arrays are created, traversed, and accessed by row, col order.
 Created the FilterScreen class and corresponding classes and methods to let the user apply a filter to their image using kernel convolution.

 ### June 3, 2021 (Thursday)
+- **Shadman** 🧰
+    Created a UI interface so that users can select layers and change a layer's names.
+I also created a basic draw tool.
 - **Rickey** 🎈
     Completed the FilterScreen with all 8 kernel filter options.
 Created and completed the SaveScreen where users can save their work or continue working.

+### June 6, 2021 (Sunday)
-- **Shadman** 🧰
+- **Rickey** 🎈
-    Created a UI interface so that users can select layers and change a layer's names.
-I also created a basic draw tool.
+    Fixed two major bugs in the project: choosing a color from the color selector not updating and the thumbnail previews for the filters not changing after re-editing.